 Amicus briefs are legal documents filed in appellate court cases by non-litigants with a strong interest in the subject matter.

-How do these new rules impact my business?
+How would these new rules impact my business?

-The new rule will pose significant harm to regional and local communities, particularly in economically challenged rural areas.
-In issuing these regulations, the EPA attempts to regulate how states generate, transmit, and use electricity without any authority from Congress to do so.
+The new rule posed significant harm to regional and local communities, particularly in economically challenged rural areas.
+In issuing these regulations, the EPA attempted to regulate how states generate, transmit, and use electricity without any authority from Congress to do so.

-In late March, President Trump issued an executive order directing the EPA Administrator to immediately review the agency’s so-called Clean Power Plan regulations.
+President Trump issued an executive order directing the EPA Administrator to immediately review the agency’s so-called Clean Power Plan regulations.
+EPA in 2019 issued a much more reasonable Affordable Clean Energy Rule.

 TX Attorney General Paxton and 9 other states filed a request to intervene in support of our lawsuit challenging the US Department of Labor at a press conference on May 10th